plandes/deepnlp/doc/movie-example.md

 # generate the feature at run time
 feature_id = wvglove50
 embed_model = instance: glove_50_embedding
-# treat the document as a stream of tokens generating a flat set of indexes
-as_document = True
 ```

 Finally, the last step is to define a [WordVectorEmbeddingLayer], which extends